Fredrik-Siljeblad/portfolio3/README.md

 - Pylance claims parts of the code in "view_replay()" is unreachable (probably due to me not using any kind of type annotation), but running the program shows it indeed is.

+- Entering a loop where one does not leave the game from the end_of_game_menu.

+Debug:
+['Fredrik', 'Computer', 4, 4, 4, 5, 5, 6, 2, 5, 5, 6, 1, 4, 6, 7]
+ >>8
+Debug:
+['Fredrik', 'Computer', 4, 4, 4, 5, 5, 6, 2, 5, 5, 6, 1, 4, 6, 7]
+ >>9
+Game Saved.
+Please pick one of the following choiches:
+0) Exit game  1) Play a game 2) Load a Saved Game 3) Watch a Replay
+ >> 0
+Goodbye, hope to see you again soon!
+ >>& C:/Users/fredr/AppData/Local/Microsoft/WindowsApps/python3.9.exe c:/Users/fredr/Desktop/portfolio3/run.py

+ Seems to be when one comes from the play_game menu back to start game menu.

 ## Deployment